 Sum the result for each builder from the previous step, and weight the results by the ratio of the population of non-active builders to the sample to compute the total spillover energy over the program period.

 Divide the spillover energy savings by program gross savings.

 Should a general population survey be implemented for nonparticipant spillover, care should be taken to ensure spillover is not double-counted.

-Sources

-In developing this protocol, the working group reviewed program evaluations of audit programs in Illinois that included NTG research.
-Table 4-11 summarizes these studies.

-Table 4-11.
-Past Evaluation Reports Considered